rmorenojr/ElegooTutorial/Lesson 7 - Passive Buzzer/README.md

 I hope you like the Lesson, it was a lot of fun to make.

-Parts you’ll need for the basic tutorial:
+### Parts you’ll need for the basic tutorial

-Arduino UNO R3 board
+* Arduino UNO R3 board
-Passive Buzzer (that the one without a white sticker on it – you’ll need two more if you want to do the bonus sketch) One diode (5 are provided in the kit)
+* Passive Buzzer (that the one without a white sticker on it – you’ll need two more if you want to do the bonus sketch)
+* One diode (5 are provided in the kit)
-One 100-ohm resistor
+* One 100-ohm resistor
-Several jumpers
+* Several jumpers
-Breadboard
+* Breadboard

-The Bonus Music Player parts are:
+### The Bonus Music Player parts

-Arduino UNO R3 board
+* Arduino UNO R3 board
-Three passive buzzers (links are provided below)
+* Three passive buzzers (links are provided below)
-Three 100-ohm resistors
+* Three 100-ohm resistors
-Three 1N4007 diode
+* Three 1N4007 diode
-5mm Red LED
+* 5mm Red LED
-5mm Yellow LED
+* 5mm Yellow LED
-5mm Green LED
+* 5mm Green LED
-Three 220-ohm resistors
+* Three 220-ohm resistors
-Various jumper wires
+* Various jumper wires
-Mini breadboard
+* Mini breadboard
-Elegoo prototype board
+* Elegoo prototype board

 The next lesson will be Lesson 8 – Tilt Ball Switch and the Magic 8-Ball

 Links: